WDJZ: History

-The station signed on the air in 1957 under the call sign WDAT.
+The station signed on the air on February 19, 1957 under the call sign WDAT.
 It was a country-western station.
 Its callsign changed to WELE in 1959, and its format changed to an R&B music format in 1963 before going back to country by 1967.
 In 1981, the station took on new call letters WZIP and became an oldies station before returning to country in 1986.

 In 1988, a group of investors who were graduates of the historically black Morehouse College bought WZIP.
 The callsign changed to WPUL and format changed to urban contemporary.

 Until 2022, WPUL broadcast progressive talk radio shows including The Thom Hartmann Program and The Stephanie Miller Show as well as various African-American-oriented shows including Keepin' It Real with Al Sharpton and locally produced shows.

 The station was silent beginning on February 17, 2014, as station owners sought a new broadcast tower site.

 On September 16, 2022, the station changed its call sign to WDJZ, which stands for Daytona Jazz.